GabrielRozendo/GabrielRozendo.github.io/content/now/_index.md

 title = 'Now'
 +++

+Figuring out how to keep this organized and as a good start!

 > /now is a more personal look at what people are doing right now, what they care about, and what they could use help with.

 ## What I’m doing now